Exawind/openturbine/docs/dev_plan.md

 through common computational tools.
 For example, it is typical to include a Python interface to compiled code for easier data generation and scripting.

+## Programming language and models

+`OpenTurbine` is envisioned with a core written in C++ and leveraging [Kokkos](https://github.com/kokkos/kokkos) as its performance-portability library with inspiration from the ExaWind stack including Nalu-Wind CFD.

 ## Application Programming Interface (API)